The story behind the song: Iron Man by Black Sabbath

 “I can’t exactly recall what Ozzy said, but it was something like: ‘Why don’t we do a song called Iron Man, or maybe Iron Bloke’.
 That got me thinking about a lump of metal, and then putting it all into a science-fiction context.
 It all flowed from there.”

 The storyline – a self-fulfilment prophecy, mixed up with time travel – is actually quite complex.
 It’s about a man who goes into the future and witnesses the apocalypse.
 Going back to his own time, he encounters a rogue magnetic field, which turns him into a mute, steel creature.
 Unable to talk, he still tries to warn people about the impending end of the world, but is only mocked for his troubles.
 Angry and bitter, he eventually causes the devastation he’d warned everyone about.
 Ultimately the would-be hero becomes the villain.

-“I was heavily into science fiction at the time,” he recalls of more than 40 years ago.
-“Remember, this was the era of the space race,” says Butler.
+“I was heavily into science fiction at the time,” Butler recalls of almost 50 years ago.
+“Remember, this was the era of the space race,” he says.
 “A lot of the stuff I was writing about was inspired by those sorts of stories.
 I was fascinated by what might happen to a man who’s suddenly transformed into a metal being.
 He still has a human brain, and wants to do the right thing, but eventually his own frustrations at the way humanity treats him drives this creature to taking extreme action.
 It’s almost a cry for help.